philgyford/django-hines/README.md

     $ ./run pipsync

-But you might have to do `docker-compose build` instead?
+But you might have to do `docker compose build` instead?

 ### pre-commit